-We know that December is a big month for giving- not just for our office, but for America in general.
-In 2016, a Network for Good study indicated that 30% of all charitable donations were made in December.
+December is a big month for giving in America.
+In 2016, a Network for Good study indicated that 30% of all charitable donations for the year were made in the month of December.
 And the last 3 days of December accounted for 11% of all charitable donations for the entire year!

 There are many ways to give back, but here are a few ideas: